Courses may include

 ELTN 1006 - Industrial Wiring Fundamentals I

-In this course learners will receive instruction in commercial and industrial wiring installation and programmable logic controllers.
-Learners will be required to incorporate the Canadian Electrical Code throughout the course.
+In this course you will receive instruction in commercial and industrial wiring installation and programmable logic controllers.
+You will be required to incorporate the Canadian Electrical Code throughout the course.

 ELTN 1013 - Electrical Machines

 This course provides knowledge and techniques for analysis of the flow of energy from the electrical power distribution system through the electrical machine to the mechanical load.
 The principles of magnetism and electromagnetic induction are applied to the various types of AC/DC motors and generators.
 Their construction, operating principles and performance characteristics are studied.
 Learners will analyze three phase circuits and dynamic interaction between electrical machines and their mechanical loads.

 ELTN 1014 - Motor Control and Relay Logic

 This course provides you with a sound practical knowledge of industrial motor control, ladder logic and sequential control system fundamentals.
 Conventional control circuits for industrial motors will be analyzed, constructed and tested.
 Sequential control problems will be studied in order to design relay logic controller solutions.
 Practical design methodology and implementation will be stressed.
 You will also be introduced to the concept of a programmable logic controller (PLC).

 ELTN 1100 - Work Experience

 The work experience component provides you with an opportunity to apply new skills and concepts appropriate for entry-level positions within this occupation.
 You will assess your own performance and be evaluated by an industry partner.
 You will identify personal outcomes you wish to attain during the work experience and will keep a journal.